 Centrepoint supports young people who are both homeless and at risk of homelessness across the UK.
 Whether it’s helping them to re-engage with education and training, acquire important life skills, or find a home of their own, one of the charity’s main aims is to make sure no young person gets left behind.

-Since 2017, along with our colleagues and customers, we have raised £2m to help support Centrepoint’s vision of ending youth homelessness by 2037.
+Since 2017, along with our colleagues and customers, we have raised over £2m to help support Centrepoint’s vision of ending youth homelessness by 2037.
 From helping to fund the Centrepoint Helpline with our mortgage donations to fundraising and sharing our skills and knowledge, we are committed to changing young people’s lives for the better, especially in our home city of Manchester.

 Refuge is committed to supporting women and children who experience domestic abuse, empowering them to rebuild their lives.
 Working in partnership with the charity, we’ve been able to raise the profile of economic abuse; helping people to spot the signs and showing them how they can access vital support.